lukelex/csv_record/README.md

 ##Bug reports

-If you discover a problem with Devise, we would like to know about it.
+If you discover a problem with CSV_Record, we would like to know about it.
 However, we ask that you please review these guidelines before submitting a bug report:

 ##Contributing